Association between treatment for erectile dysfunction and death or cardiovascular outcomes after myocardial infarction

 Study population

-In total, 43 145 men were included of whom 3068 had at least one ED medication dispensed during a mean 6.2 years (141 739 person-years) of followup.
-Men who were treated for ED were younger, and less likely to have heart failure, diabetes, COPD, stroke, peripheral arterial disease, and active cancer at baseline (table 1).
+In total, 43 145 men were included of whom 3068 had at least one ED medication dispensed during a mean 3.3 years (141 739 person-years) of follow-up.
+Men who were treated for ED were younger, and less likely to have heart failure, diabetes, COPD, stroke, peripheral arterial disease and active cancer at baseline (table 1).

-We found an association between treatment for ED and risk of both cardiovascular, and non-cardiovascular death, with a reduced mortality of 36%, and 21%, respectively (table 3).
+We found an association between treatment for ED and risk of both cardiovascular and non-cardiovascular death, with a reduced mortality of 36% and 21%, respectively (table 3).
 The incidence rate for revascularisation was lower in men with treatment for ED, compared with men without treatment for ED (1.96 vs 4.54 cases/100 person-years), but after adjustment for confounders no association between treatment for ED and revascularisation was found.
-The incidence rate for MACE was almost one third, and the risk of MACE during follow-up was lower, in men with, compared with men without treatment for ED (adjusted HR, 0.79 (95% CI, 0.68 to 0.92).
+The incidence rate for MACE was almost a third, and the risk of MACE during follow-up was lower in men with compared with men without treatment for ED (adjusted HR 0.79 95% CI 0.68 to 0.92).
 The associations between treatment for ED and the different outcomes are summarised in figure 2.

 Age-stratified analysis